astromikemerri/ESPGPT/README.md

 The assigned pins used on the ESP32 are all spelled out as #defines in <A href=ESPGPTcode.ino>the code</a>, but there is no reason you shouldn't reassign them if you wish.

 To get this to work, you need to have an <A href= https://platform.openai.com/account/>OpenAI account</a>, to set up a form of payment in the "Billing" section and prepay for some API credits (NB.
 NOT FREE!
-It shouldn't cost much to run this small project -- all the development has only cost me around $10.
+But it shouldn't cost much to run this small project -- all the playing around in development has only cost me around $10.
 And you can set limits to ensure that you do not spend more than you want).
 You can then create an API key <A href=https://platform.openai.com/api-keys>here</a>, which you will need to paste into <A href=ESPGPTcode.ino>the code</a>, along with your WIFI credentials.

 The libraries in the code are all fairly standard and easy to find and install; the audio library I used is https://github.com/earlephilhower/ESP8266Audio.